 The Andbank Group's Andorran companies file corporate income tax returns in accordance with the revised Law 95/2010 of 29 September 2010 on corporate income tax.
-In accordance with prevailing legislation, these companies' expense of the Andbank Group's A profits are taxed at a rate of 10%.
-Tax payable is eligible for certain deductions in accordance with legislation prevailing at the year is presented hereinbelow.

-any given time.
+In accordance with prevailing legislation, these companies' profits are taxed at a rate of 10%.
+Tax payable is eligible for certain deductions in accordance with legislation prevailing at any given time.
 Foreign subsidiaries are taxed in accordance with the legislation of each country.